g23ai2001/dockerapp/README.md

 # Gram to Kilogram Converter Web App

 This is a simple web application that converts grams to kilograms.
 The app is built using basic HTML and JavaScript and is served using an Apache web server within a Docker container.
-The Docker image is created from scratch using a minimal Ubuntu base image.
+The Docker image is created from scratch then ubuntu filemanagr have been installed on top of it using debootstrap.

 ## Table of Contents